weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (4 of 26)

-Returns an [`DurationAssertions`](../DurationAssertions.md) object that can be used to assert an Duration.
+Returns a [`DurationAssertions`](../DurationAssertions.md) object that can be used to assert a Duration.

 ```csharp
 public static DurationAssertions Should(this Duration duration)